yanganto/relayer-game/README.md

 Here is the pseudo code for the offchain worker on chain
 If current block is greater the challenge_time of the largest_level_proposal
 >
-> if largest_level_proposal conflict the block confirm on chain,
+> if largest_level_proposal conflict the block confirm on chain
 > &emsp;slash the proposal into treasury
 >
 > let correct_proposal = largest_level_proposal
 >
 > while correct_proposal:
 > &emsp;confirm correct_proposal.position
 > &emsp;slash correct_proposal.against as reward
 > &emsp;del correct_proposal.against
 > &emsp;next_proposal = correct_proposal.take_over
 > &emsp;del correct_proposal

 ### Conclusion of proposal mode
 Base on optimistic condition, there is alwasys a good relayer submit a correct proposal on each round.
 So the proposal mode, provide a `many-to-many` game, it provided a system let honest guys take over each other.
-Besides, the a comfirm block can slash more than one evil proposals provids a better game for honest relayer.
+Besides, one comfirm block can slash more than one evil proposals provids a better game for honest relayer.

 ## Sample Function